Building » Wigan – St Mary

 • The church has an attractive polychrome paint scheme, presumably late twentieth century but possibly based on earlier evidence;

-• There is a handsome brass set into the floor to Fr Middlehurst, the first mission priest, killed in the cholera epidemic of 1847.
-In vestments under a canopy;
+• In his chantry chapel, a handsome brass set into the floor to Fr Middlehurst, the first mission priest, in vestments under a canopy;

 List description